 108 S Princess St, Shepherdstown, WV

-Jason Murphy is both a bee keeper and the owner of the Bee keeper supply store Hive House Apiaries.
+Jason Murphy is a beekeeper and owner of the Beekeeper supply store Hive House Apiaries.

-If you have been toying around with the idea of beekeeping or if you are already have an active hive, this is THE stop for you!
+If you have been toying around with the idea of beekeeping or if you have an active hive, this is THE stop for you!

-Jason is generous with his beekeeping knowledge and loves to help other start hives in their communities near and far.
+Jason is generous with his beekeeping knowledge and loves to help others start hives in their communities, near and far.
 He also currently manages 70 bee hives in the area.

 This is a nice option for someone who wants the benefits of bees on their property without the responsibility of taking care of them.

-If you aren’t quite ready to commit to becoming a bee keeper you can enjoy the fruits of their labor instead…technically the bees should also get some credit for their contribution too.
+If you aren’t quite ready to commit to becoming a beekeeper, you can enjoy the fruits of their labor instead.

 You’ll find an assortment of honey for sale in the shop from local bee hives in the area including the hives in the beautiful garden next to the shop.